aptdnfapt/OliveOwl/README.md

 *   Supports Google Gemini, OpenRouter, OpenAI, Cerebras, and local Ollama models.
 *   Interactive chat loop in the terminal.
 *   Saves chat history in JSON files (`~/.config/oliveowl/history/`).
-*   Allows naming chat sessions for easier history management.
+*   **Automatic Session Naming:** If you start a chat without giving it a name, the AI will automatically name the session based on the context of the conversation.
+The name is suggested after your first prompt and then refined every five prompts.
+Manually named sessions keep their original name.
-*   Uses `fzf` for selecting API provider and history files.
+*   Uses `fzf` to display human-readable session names (instead of filenames) for easy history selection.
 *   Uses `gum choose` for selecting code blocks to copy.
 *   **Dynamically fetches and presents available models during configuration.**
 *   **Includes a loading spinner animation while waiting for AI responses, with retry options on API call failure.**